onetimedev/2DGame/Readme.md

 The parameter `world` is the current world the game is in.
 The parameter `timeDelta` is the time since the system last ran.

-TODO(ben): The clock should 'pause' when a state is paused.

 The `run` method is called whenever the game engine requires your system to run, which is whenever a user input happens, or every 1/60th of a second.